-A common way to produce database information is through tables (i.e., rows and columns) of information, where each row represents a database record and each column represents a single data field.
-Most database engines, even those that do not have sophisticated reporting functionality, support exporting database information into either text delimited files or fielded tables.
-Similarly, many different database engines can import delimited files and separate out each field of information for subsequent analysis.
+A common way to produce database information for an RDBMS is through tables (i.e., rows and columns) of information, where each row represents a database record and each column represents a single data field.
+This is not the case in other database technologies.
+For example, a columnar database, which at first looks the same as an RDBMS, turns this on its head and stores all data in columns and rows which do not have field types, searches only within columns rather than entire rows, and associates each field within a record with a row number for analysis.
+Many database engines, even those that do not have sophisticated reporting functionality, support exporting database information into either text delimited files or fielded tables.
+Similarly, many database engines can import data interchange files and separate out each field of information for subsequent analysis.

-Text delimited files are closely related to, if not often virtually the same as, database "load files"; they are generically formatted sets of fielded information.
+Text delimited files are closely related to, if not often virtually the same as, database load files; they are generically formatted sets of fielded information.
 Delimited files, however, may not be able to completely show the relationships found in multi-table relational databases.
 For example, in a banking database, a single customer may have both individual bank accounts and a shared bank account with one or more co-owners.
 Typically, these relationships are tracked in a multiple-table relational database, where each bank customer can be related to multiple bank accounts, and each bank account can be related to one or more customers.
-If this information must be consolidated in a single table, preserving these "one-to-many" relationships may require that information be repeated so that full information can be displayed in each view of the information.
-"De-normalizing" the data in this way (i.e., transforming it into a different format from the way in which it is stored in the ordinary course of business) is a relatively common and often acceptable data production practice, even though restoring this information into multiple relational tables to recreate the original types of relationships may not be a straightforward process, depending on the data relationships that are required.
+If this information must be consolidated in a single table, preserving these one-to-many relationships may require that information be repeated so that full information can be displayed in each view of the information.
+Denormalizing the data in this way (i.e., transforming it into a different format from the way in which it is stored in the ordinary course of business) is a relatively common and often acceptable data production practice, even though restoring this information into multiple relational tables to recreate the original types of relationships may not be a straightforward process, depending on the data relationships that are required.
+More recent systems may store this data in a GraphDB structure which maintains each data point as a node with edges between nodes identifying their relationships.
+In that case, the one-tomany relationship model is not implemented in the same way, and the format of production will be driven by the technology involved.

-For example, the parties could clarify whether the requesting party would prefer to see the results of a query or report that links the data elements together, or to have exports of the responsive data from separate tables and import the files into their own system in order to run their own queries.
+For example, the parties could clarify whether the requesting party would prefer to see the results of a query or report that links the data elements together, or to have exports of the responsive data from separate tables, in the case of an RDBMS, or selected node-edge structure for a GraphDB, and import the files into their own system in order to run their own queries.

 III.
-THE SEDONA CONFERENCE PRINCIPLES FOR THE PRESERVATION & PRODUCTION OF DATABASES & DATABASE INFORMATION (THE "SEDONA DATABASE PRINCIPLES")
+THE SEDONA CONFERENCE PRINCIPLES FOR THE PRESERVATION AND PRODUCTION OF DATABASES AND DATABASE INFORMATION (THE "SEDONA DATABASE PRINCIPLES")